 A young adult (or anyone) should always have a durable power of attorney and a health care proxy.
 Someone who can make health care and financial decisions if a person is incapacitated.

 Once they have their first job, they need to consider beneficiaries regarding company benefits, such as a 401(k) and life insurance.
 Everyone, not just young adults, must ensure they have primary and contingent beneficiaries named on each account.

 Yes, young adults should have a will, even if they don’t have many assets.
 Otherwise, the court will decide who gets the assets.

 I’m leery of online do-it-yourself estate planning.
 There could be issues overlooked.
 Just spend a little extra for the personalized guidance of an estate attorney.

 Make gifts for young adults count

 Cash and gift cards are the go-to gifts for young adults.
-They are certainly helpful, but instead, you can choose to make a more significant impact on their financial well being.
-You can make financial gifts for young adults that are more meaningful for both you and the recipient.
+They are helpful, but you can choose to impact their financial well-being through more meaningful gifts for you and the recipient.